Why is my faucet clogged

 Plumbing

-In many cases, you can fix a clogged faucet yourself with basic tools and a bit of DIY effort.
-However, if the problem persists or you're not comfortable doing the repairs, it's best to call in a professional plumber to diagnose and resolve the issue.
+Some common symptoms of a clogged faucet include reduced water pressure, water dripping or sputtering, or the faucet becoming difficult to turn on and off.
+In many cases, a clogged faucet can be fixed with a simple DIY cleaning.
+However, if the issue persists or you're not comfortable disassembling the faucet, it's best to call a professional plumber to diagnose and resolve the problem.

 Step-by-Step Guide